nicolaspanel/node-svm/README.md

  * Evaluate various combinaisons and find the best parameters.
 See [evaluation example](https://github.com/nicolaspanel/node-svm/blob/master/examples/parameterSelectionExample.js)

 # How it work
 `node-svm` uses the official libsvm C++ library, version 3.18.
-It also provides helpers to facilitate its use in real projects.

 For more informations, see also :
  * [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/)
  * Chih-Chung Chang and Chih-Jen Lin, LIBSVM : a library for support vector machines.
 ACM Transactions on Intelligent Systems and Technology, 2:27:1--27:27, 2011.
  * [Wikipedia article about SVM](https://en.wikipedia.org/wiki/Support_vector_machine)